dimmik/color-sequence-generator/README.md

 # Color Sequence Generator
-Generates semi-infinite (up to int.MaxValue, default to 1000000 values) or tolerable color, in constant memory and complexity O(1) for next color.
+Generates semi-infinite (up to int.MaxValue, default to 1000000 values) or tolerable colors, in constant memory and complexity O(1) for next color.

-Main purpose - auto-generation colors for pie charts and diagrams alike
+Main purpose - auto-generation of colors for pie charts and diagrams alike

 Usage:
 ```